- Examinations will take place on the dates provided in the above section.

 Therefore it is the policy of the North-West University that no form of academic dishonesty shall be tolerated, and if any of such conduct is reported or detected, the perpetrator upon being found guilty shall be punishable in terms of the University’s disciplinary policies, rules and procedures.
 The University has the responsibility to inculcate integrity and its corollary of academic honesty in all students and staff, especially those in academic positions.

-o Copying from other students;
+- Copying from other students;

-o Being in possession of and using notes and unauthorised graphic calculators, cell phones;
+- Being in possession of and using notes and unauthorised graphic calculators, cell phones;

-o Falsifying identification, and
+- Falsifying identification, and

-o Substitution of material
+- Substitution of material

-o Any conduct by a student aimed at assisting another student to commit plagiarism or any other form of academic dishonesty, including dishonesty, during or related to exams.
+- Any conduct by a student aimed at assisting another student to commit plagiarism or any other form of academic dishonesty, including dishonesty, during or related to exams.